 Top of the World Highway Map

 The MILEPOST is the best source for travel by car or RV through Alaska and Canada.
 Buy it if you plan an adventure road trip from the Lower 48 or Canada to Alaska.
 Also, purchase it if you plan a fantastic road trip from Alaska to Canada or the Lower 48.
 The MILEPOST maps and information are priceless.
 The MILEPOST contains mile-by-mile descriptions of more than 15,000 miles of road in Alaska, Yukon, the Northwest Territories, British Columbia, and Alberta.
-We have used Milepost on each travel through Alaska and northwest Canada.
+We have used Milepost on each travel through Alaska, driving the Dalton Highway, and northwest Canada.
 It was also a valuable resource on the Alaska Highway and the Dempster Highway, where we had no internet access, no phone reception, and no electricity for days.

 The Poker Creek – Little Gold Creek Border Crossing